gavD/gasp/README.md

 }
 ```

 Currently, javascript libraries that have been rectified for use in Google Apps Script are currently hosted in this repository.
-If you would like to add a library, please send a pull request with an associsted test.
+If you would like to add a library, please send a pull request with an associated test.